BlokasLabs/patchbox-os-docs/docs/Module-Internals.md

 ...
 ```

-See ORAC's <a href="https://github.com/BlokasLabs/patchbox-modules/blob/master/orac/patchbox-module.json#L9" target="_blank"> patchbox-module.json </a> for an example.
+See Orac's <a href="https://github.com/BlokasLabs/patchbox-modules/blob/master/orac/patchbox-module.json#L9" target="_blank"> patchbox-module.json </a> for an example.

-## Comments

-Have any questions or suggestions?
-Let us know!

-## Community

-Join our <a href = "https://community.blokas.io/" target="_blank">community</a> forum for more tips and support!